How does your team receive project requests from internal and external clients? Is it a total mess?

 Getting that project or task created is one thing, but you also need someone to actually get started on it.
 Chances are, team members aren’t constantly monitoring your work management tool for new tasks and jumping on them without any prompting.

-Additionally, accountability can be a struggle for many teams despite the fact that one study revealed 91% of respondents ranked accountability as one of the top development needs they’d like to see at their organization.
+Additionally, accountability can be a struggle for many teams despite the fact that one study revealed 91% of respondents ranked accountability as one of the top development needs they’d like to see in their organization.
 It’s far easier to pass work around than take ownership of it.

-You need people to understand who’s responsible for what, but manually assigning or personally communicating the assignment of a new task adds an extra, unnecessary step when your ultimate goal is to streamline your whole process.
+You need people to understand who’s responsible for what, but manually assigning or personally communicating the assignment of a new task adds an extra unnecessary step when your ultimate goal is to streamline your whole process.

 This is why your work intake tool should automatically assign tasks or projects to the appropriate stakeholders or team members.
 Not only do these automatic assignments and subsequent notifications clear up any confusion about responsibilities, but they also increase accountability on your team.